fbwarren/meshedit/README.md

 ## **Overview**

-The purpose of this project was to implement explore topics on geometric modeing, including Bezier curves and surfaces, the de Casteljau algorithm for calculating those, manipulating triangle meshes, and loop subdivision.
+The purpose of this project was to implement explore topics on geometric modeling, including Bezier curves and surfaces, the de Casteljau algorithm for calculating those, manipulating triangle meshes, and loop subdivision.
 The first section of this project deals with Bezier curves and surfaces, and the second section deals with triangle meshes and the half-edge data structure.
 I completed this project alone.

 ## **Bezier Curves and Surfaces**